I remember as a young child disliking sweetcorn and sifting it out of mixed veg on my plate.

 I hope this is of use to some of you.
 Feel free to share this post if you think it’ll be helpful to others as well.

-Wishing everyone a colourful last week of the summer holidays!
+Wishing everyone a colourful last fews days of the summer holidays!